 A leading figure of New Zealand business has taken out a full-page advertisement highlighting the difficulties Kiwis face in gaining Australian citizenship.

-Former Herald proprietor Michael Horton paid for the advert in the Listener titled "Australia and New Zealand - a world apart".
+Herald proprietor Michael Horton paid for the advert in the Listener titled "Australia and New Zealand - a world apart".

 The advert lists numerous countries whose citizens can apply for Australian citizenship, and makes the point that many New Zealanders are unable to.